There Are Many Different Sentencing Alternatives Available

 Michigan Criminal Defense Attorney

 It is vital that you have an experienced criminal defense attorney with you at all times, but especially when you are facing sentencing.
 There is a recommendation for a sentence and conditions from the probation department that the judge will review in many cases.
 This recommendation may, or may not, be favorable to you.
 The critical thing to remember is that this report is just a recommendation.
 The judge is under no duty to follow it.
-You need to have an attorney that can skillfully and successfully persuade a judge to follow a good recommendation or disregard a poor recommendation.
+You need to have an attorney who can skillfully and successfully persuade a judge to follow a good recommendation or disregard a poor recommendation.
 Being able to make those arguments successfully takes experienced and skillful advocacy.
-Also, it would be best if you had an attorney aware of any sentencing alternatives the court may be able to use to benefit you.
+Also, it would be best if you had an attorney who is aware of any sentencing alternatives the court may be able to use to benefit you.
 Having complete knowledge of all available sentencing alternatives takes experience.
 Additionally, a skillful lawyer has the best hope of persuading a judge that a particular program or alternative is right for you.

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have devoted their professional careers to representing people facing criminal offenses.
 Our attorneys understand that sentencing is often the most crucial part of a criminal case.
 We will take the time with you, submit appropriate documents to the court for the judge to review, stand beside you, and make the most compelling argument possible to help you get the best sentence available.